Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

-See Sec.~\ref{sec:preliminaries} for the definition of $\hat v_\perp$.
-Notice that for a square GKP code defined in Eqs.~(\ref{eq:GKP-logical0}-\ref{eq:GKP-logical1}) and Eq.~(\ref{eq:GKP-bin-logical}), the displacement required to implement a logical $Y$ operation is longer than the corresponding displacements required for logical $X$ or $Z$ operations by a factor of $\sqrt{2}$.
+see Sec.~\ref{sec:preliminaries} for the definition of $\hat v_\perp$.
+Notice that the displacement required to implement a logical $Y$ operation is longer than the corresponding displacements required for logical $X$ or $Z$ operations by a factor of $\sqrt{2}$.

-The GCR correction given here, which we obtained analytically from $\mathcal{E}=\mathrm{GCR}$ following the discussion in Sec.~\ref{ssec:ent-unent}, is exactly the numerically-optimized correction in Ref.~\cite{hastrup2021improved}. \paragraph{Dissipation-engineering based stabilization and correction of displacement errors:} Dividing the stabilization circuit $\mathrm{SBS}$ from Ref.~\cite{royer2020stabilization} into two halves (see Fig.~\ref{fig:GKp-framework}), the first half can be identified exactly as the entangling gadget used for readout as described in Eq.~(\ref{eq:GKP-readout}).
+The GCR correction given here of the entangling gadget $\mathcal E$ is exactly the numerically-optimized correction in Ref.~\cite{hastrup2021improved}. \paragraph{Dissipation-engineering based stabilization and correction of displacement errors.} Dividing the stabilization circuit $\mathrm{SBS}$ from Ref.~\cite{royer2020stabilization} into two halves (see Fig.~\ref{fig:GKp-framework}), the first half can be identified exactly as the entangling gadget used for readout as described in Eq.~(\ref{eq:GKP-readout}).
 The second half satisfies the constraints identified for the un-entangling gadget $\mathcal{U}(\pi/2,\sqrt{\pi/2},\Delta)$ in Sec.~\ref{ssec:Cat_States} since,

-as required by Eq.~(\ref{eq:ent_unent}).
+as required by Eq.~(\ref{eq:piConditionUE}).
 And thus,

-Note that, here $\mathcal{U}\neq\mathcal{E}^{-1}$, and so, this circuit is a logical GKP identity and not a universal identity.
-The circuit has a non-trivial back action if the oscillator is not in the GKP state which is the key to its success for error correction.
+Note that here $\mathcal{U}\neq\mathcal{E}^{-1}$, such that the circuit has a trivial back action only if the oscillator is in the GKP code space, which is key to its success for error correction.

 The error correction properties of this circuit were experimentally verified and qualitatively discussed in~\cite{sivak2023real}.
-Here, we provide a quantitative argument using our framework to compute the back action on the oscillator and its effects on the GKP logical state with a displacement error.
-As discussed before, the $\mathrm{SBS}$ circuit applies a deterministic logical Pauli when the oscillator is in the GKP codespace.
-However, when the state is not in this logical codespace, the unentangling gadget needs to apply the correction along a different axis, depending on the displacement error $\epsilon$.
-Since this knowledge is not available to the stabilization circuit, it applies an autonomous back action on the oscillator depending on the qubit outcome.
+Here, we provide a quantitative argument using our framework to compute its effects on the GKP code space affected by a displacement error, say $\epsilon$.